noahnwu/DynamicTimeWarping/README.md

 # DynamicTimeWarping

 Thanks for taking a look at our repository.
 For any questions that arise, please reach out to the corresponding author of our manuscript, Theresa Walunas.

+The goal of our implementation of DTW on EHR data was to test two hypotheses:

+1. Different longitudinal progression patterns of cancer cachexia exist
+2. Differences in longituindal progression portend differential outcomes

 ## Files in this repository:

 * ManuscriptPipeline.R
 	* This file, when executed sequentially, runs the main pipeline described on a simulated dataset.
-It is divided into 4 primary parts
+It is divided into 4 primary parts:

 			1. Generation of the Simulated Dataset
 			1. Execution of our implementation of the DTW algorithm and a comparison with a previously published R package
 			1. Clustering of patients based on the DTW distance with the K-Medoids Algorithm